AlexDel/translate_sentinel/readme.txt

     Module is run with main.py.

     main.py API:
+        process(t_unit_raw, make_log = False)
+            args:
+                t_unit_raw - json - translation unit
+                make_log - boolean - whether the debug results for the t.unit should be added to log
-        process() - takes json-input and returns boolean whether the translation is vandal or not debug() - takes json-input and returns values of evaluated parameteres
+            r-type: json (boolean) - whether the translation is vandal or not

+        debug(t_unit_raw) - takes json-input and returns values of evaluated parameteres

     Here is an example usage of Translate sentinel module: